 Another concern in producing the three primary colors of a display is minimizing the problem of mixing colors.
 For example, if you measure the red light of a display, you can see a number of adjoining color wavelengths.

-Fortunately, there is an important and clear difference between the QD-Display and other displays – the QD-Display from Samsung Display produces highly desirable industry leading narrow-band wavelength.
+Fortunately, there is an important and clear difference between the QD-OLED and other displays – the QD-OLED from Samsung Display produces highly desirable industry leading narrow-band wavelength.

 Compared to other displays, a QD-OLED can produce the slimmest wavelength of the three primary colors, and can significantly reduce the mixing undesirable wavelengths.
 The secret lies in the high degree of efficiency of the quantum dot itself.

 This article has covered the basic functions and principles of Quantum Dot technology and how it can be applied to displays today.
 As science and technology are still evolving in the area of display applications, further challenges with implementing QDs and improving their structure, remain to be seen.
 However, if past successes are any indication, QD-OLED technology is likely to improve even further over time.